Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Get-AzureRmDisk.md

 # Get-AzureRmDisk

 ## SYNOPSIS
-Gets the properties of a disk.
+Gets the properties of a Managed disk.

 ## SYNTAX